How to get started with Direct to Consumer selling

 Going direct-to-consumer involves several jobs-to-be-done and solutions to be enabled and technology is an important part of the model.
 Selling D2C requires logistics, storage, and fulfillment capabilities and D2C retailers need to integrate their distributors on a single platform and enable doorstep delivery through logistics providers and “hyper-local” partners.
 D2C sellers need to have in place visibility of inventory & sales in real-time across multi-locations and warehouses.
 It will also need to have ready integrations with digital payment options that can enable you to receive payments digitally.
-Partnering with a delivery network provides options to buy from different brands will see a significant growth.
+Partnering with a delivery network provides options to buy from different brands will see significant growth.

 Create a differentiated brand marketing strategy

 D2C is growing because traditional retailing and advertising are failing the consumer.
 D2C sellers will want to do something different in terms of the marketing strategies, and the channels to implement them.
-Some examples of great D2C tactics are brands who develop subscription-based models, create affordable products and run loyalty and discount programs.
-Brands can control the brand reputation with tactics ranging from building user communities to using influencers on social media, to creating virtual and interactive brand experiences or a content first approach to address customer pain points.
+Some examples of great D2C tactics are brands that develop subscription-based models, create affordable products and run loyalty and discount programs.
+Brands can control the brand reputation with tactics ranging from building user communities to using influencers on social media, to creating virtual and interactive brand experiences or a content-first approach to address customer pain points.

 Nestle had great success when it launched a DTC website called the KitKat Chocolatory, so consumers could buy luxury versions of the popular chocolate brand directly from their website.